 For more information on government contact details, please see the following link: 4.1 Zimbabwe Government Contact List

-The main GoZ departments involved within the cluster approach are the Ministry of Health and Child Care, and the Ministry of Regional Integration and International Co-operation.
+OCHA re-established its presence in Zimbabwe for the 2019 Cyclone Idai response in which the IASC cluster system was activated, and extending out to the food security situation in 2020.
+The government's capacity to react to emergencies is limited.
+The cluster strategy has worked very effectively albeit with tense government relations.
+The main GoZ departments involved within the cluster set up are Ministry of Health and Child Care, and Ministry of Regional Integration and International Co-operation.
 The principle of last resort has allowed those leading each cluster to come together when the planned pipeline of aid cannot meet the demands of those affected hence the need for a functional, predictable and coordinated response.
 The government has articulated the disaster coordination structure, which is headed by the Inter-Ministerial committee, the Committee of Permanent Secretaries (DYNAMO) and the Department of the Civil Protection.
 At the bottom of the hierarchy are the technical committees, depending on the nature of the emergency at hand, including the finance and logistics committees.
 On the humanitarian side, the HC/RC will propose the activation of this plan in consultation with the IASC and the Government of Zimbabwe’s Inter-Ministerial Committee.

 The Emergency Response Fund for Zimbabwe was established as a pooled fund in 2006.
 It was initially set up to meet the emergency needs of people affected by displacement but has continued to be replenished by donors thereby facilitating response to emerging response requirements in the country.
 Being a pooled fund of un-earmarked contributions from various donors, the ERF operates with greater flexibility and speedier approval processes than traditional funding mechanisms.
 The guiding principles of the fund is to allow timely emergency and/or gap filling responses through consultative and collaborative approval processes by the representatives of key stakeholders from UN agencies and local and international NGOs participating in the Advisory Board.
 The Advisory Board is chaired by the UN Humanitarian Coordinator.
 Members are drawn from two UN Agencies, IOM and two NGO (national and international representatives).
 OCHA Zimbabwe provides secretariat support to the management of the fund while clusters are consulted for technical inputs.